ethereum-optimism/docs/CONTRIBUTING.md

 👉 [Optimism Documentation Style Guide](/pages/contribute/style-guide.mdx)

-### Working locally: Set up the project
+### Set Up the Project and Test Locally

 To set up the Nextra project on your machine, perform the following steps from a terminal instance:

 1. Install pnpm [install pnpm](https://pnpm.io/installation).
 2. First, run `pnpm i` to install the dependencies.
-3. Then, run `pnpm dev` to start the development server and visit localhost:3000.
+3. Then, run `pnpm dev` to start the development server and
+4. Visit [localhost:3000](http://localhost:3000) in your browser to view the website.

 You can now start changing content and see the website updated live each time you save a new file. 🤓

-## Pull requests
+## Send Pull Request

 ***
 ⚠️ **Important prerequisite: Build the content locally before submitting a pull request 👇**